Airstrike kills, wounds Turkey-backed gunmen in north Syria - NewsBreak

 Airstrike kills, wounds Turkey-backed gunmen in north Syria

-Warplanes attacked Turkey-backed opposition fighters in northern Syria on Sunday, killing and wounding about 20, an opposition war monitor and pro-government media said.

-The airstrike struck a position in an area near the town of Afrin.
-It came amid increasing tensions between government forces and insurgent groups who still have a stronghold in northwestern Syria, mainly in the province of Idlib.
+BEIRUT (AP) — Syrian opposition activists and pro-government media say warplanes have attacked Turkey-backed opposition fighters in northern Syria, killing and wounding more than a dozen militants.
+Sunday's airstrike on a position in an area near the town of Afrin came amid increasing tensions between government forces and insurgent groups.
+Insurgents still have a stronghold in northwestern Syria, mainly in the province of Idlib.
+Opposition activists and pro-government media said the warplanes were Russian.
+Russia joined the war in September 2015 helping tip the balance of power in favor of President Bashar Assad’s forces, while Turkey has been a main backer of the opposition.www.wcn247.com

-The Sunday morning airstrike was carried out by Russian warplanes, opposition activists said.

-The airstrike hit a center for a Turkey-backed group known as the Hamza Division killing seven fighters and wounding 13, according to the Britain-based Syrian Observatory for Human Rights.

 Comments / 0